dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q04.md

 We are able to calculate $\mathbb{P}(B|\text{not }A)$ because we know the percentage of times Avi wins against advanced players: $1 - 0.8 = 0.2$.
 We are also able to calculate $\mathbb{P}(\text{not }A)$ because we know the probability of Avi winning a match is $67 \% = 0.67$.

-Plugging in what we know in the equation we get:
+Plugging in what we know into the law of total probability equation we get:
 $$\begin{align*}
 \mathbb{P}(B) &= 0.8 \cdot 0.1 + 0.2 \cdot 0.67 \\
 &=0.08 + 0.134 \\